MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

 ![ScrollingMenu](../assets/vid/gif/new_elements/scrolling_menu.gif)

-We will develop in the next section how to create a complex app using menu management.
+We will develop how to create a complex app using menu management in the next section.